jckkrr/Point2Point_graph/README.md

 ![newplot (3)](https://user-images.githubusercontent.com/69304112/130306759-74e8ced4-a0f7-4346-94e5-a8b76b12da86.png)
 ![newplot (4)](https://user-images.githubusercontent.com/69304112/130306757-1e4931be-af19-411f-9c83-1dc02179752a.png)

-Before starting, use the soccerwayWideTableScraper to scrape the wide tabe data (which includes breakdowns of home and away season tallies) to create a CSV of this data.
+Before starting, use the soccerwayWideTableScraper to scrape the wide table data (which includes breakdowns of home and away season tallies) to create a CSV of this data.

 Then run the main script, which will begin by making a number of simple calculations (eg goals for per home match) based on that data.